somu15/somu15.github.io/RB.md

 ### 2.1 All Hazards Resilient and Sustainable Communities

-**Markov Stochastics for Multihazard Infrastructure Resilience Assessment**
+**-Markov Stochastics for Multihazard Infrastructure Resilience Assessment**

 [Understanding the Markov hierarchy for infrastructure resilience assessment](Blogs/AHRSC/Markov.md)